Nancy J. Ulrich, Ph.D.

 Biography

-Nancy J. Ulrich, Ph.D., a licensed clinical psychologist and certified school psychologist, received her doctorate from the Derner Institute of Advanced Psychological Studies of Adelphi University.
-She is currently engaged in postdoctoral training at the New York University Postdoctoral Program in Psychotherapy and Psychoanalysis.
+Nancy J. Ulrich, Ph.D., a licensed clinical psychologist and certified school psychologist, works with adults, adolescents and children.
+She conducts psychotherapy with individuals who are embarking upon major life changes, coping with illness or experiencing internal challenges such as depression, anxiety and stress.
+Dr. Ulrich received her doctorate from the Derner Institute of Advanced Psychological Studies of Adelphi University.
+She engaged in postdoctoral training at the New York University Postdoctoral Program in Psychotherapy and Psychoanalysis.

 Current Interests:

-Even difficult life situations can be faced and understood by people of all ages, through the development of a language through which to communicate about facts and feelings.
-I work to help people find their own ways of doing this, through play, visualization, conversations, or writing.
-Psychotherapy can be a transformative tool through which to develop new ways to understand and handle life situations, fostering resilience and managing challenges.
-Observing life patterns, noticing what works and what needs change, and developing the strength to make such changes, is what makes the process so powerful
+I believe psychotherapy is a transformative tool through which to develop new ways to understand and approach life situations, foster resilience and manage challenges.
+Observing life patterns and one's own coping styles, noticing what works and what needs change, and developing the strength to make such changes, is what makes the psychotherapy process so powerful.